 As a practical matter, some treating physicians are familiar with the above process, but most do not seem to be.
-Most often, the treating physician either submits his or her own Diagnosis Update to add a psychiatric condition, or simply sends a request to the claim administrator to schedule a psychiatric examination, without selecting the psychiatrist to perform the initial consultation.
-Both are incorrect under Hale.
+In WV, most often, the treating physician either submits his or her own Diagnosis Update to add a psychiatric condition or simply sends a request to the claim administrator to schedule a psychiatric examination, without selecting the psychiatrist to perform the initial consultation.
+Both are incorrect under the Court's decision in Hale.